nginxinc/nginx-basics-workshops/lab1/readme.md

 ## Learning Objectives

 By the end of the lab you will be able to:
+ * Introduction to the History and Architectrure of NGINX
  * Build an `NGINX Opensource Docker` image
  * Build your Workshop enviroment with Docker Compose
  * Run the NGINX OSS image
  * Verify initial container build and NGINX tests
- * Review the History and Architectrure of NGINX

 ## Pre-Requisites